Header image

 Dance classes:

-Juanta Franco, a member of the House of Spain has a private dance studio, where she teaches Flamingo Dancing to the members and also non-members, children as well as adults are welcome.
+Juanita Franco, a member of the House of Spain has a private dance studio where she teaches Flamenco Dancing to the members and also to non-members, children as well as adults are welcome.

 Spanish Culture – Flamenco

-The Flamenco or Flamingo dance is a 200 years old folk art, which originated to reflect on the suffering and tragic lyrics of the gypsy people.
+The flamenco is a Moorish Sephardic influenced dance with Roman and Bizantine origins that for the past 200 years has also reflected the suffering and tragic lyrics of the gypsy people.
 Song, dance and guitar are blended into passionate rhythms.
-It can portray themes of stories, politics, love, history and humor.
+Flamenco can portray themes of love, misfortune, politics, history and humor.

 Three components make up the flamenco; cante - the song, baile - the dance and the guitarra - the guitar player.
-There are two styles in Flamenco, “Jondo” the serious and deep meaning and “chico” the happy light and sometimes humorous.
+There are two styles in Flamenco, “Jondo” the serious and deep meaning and “Chico” the happy light and sometimes humorous dance.
 The dance has complex patterns of rhythms and sophisticated footwork with the upper body emphasizing grace and posture.

 Sister City Society